breadbored/breadbored.github.io/_posts/2022-03-09-wind-interpolation.md

 float speed = directionAndSpeed.y;
 ```

 That's it!
-Leave a comment if you have any questions or want to raise concerns about the efficacy of my work.
+Email me at [brad@identex.co](mailto://brad@identex.co) if you have any questions or want to raise concerns about the efficacy of my work.